The company aiming to restore a northeastern Ontario cobalt refinery to commercial production is pleased with the results from its material testing.

 The refinery is located five kilometres east of the Town of Cobalt.
 It is the only permitted refinery in North America capable of extracting cobalt to produce battery-grade material.

 The company has about 11,700 hectares of exploration property in the Cobalt area, but its main focus is its Iron Creek cobalt project in Idaho.

-First Cobalt acquired the refinery in 2017 and intends to use as a tolling mill facility to process outside cobalt material.
+First Cobalt acquired the refinery in 2017 and intends to use as a toll processing facility to process outside cobalt material.

 Mell stated they’re on the hunt for capital to finance the recommissioning of the refinery, which would generate cash to fund their future work in the U.S.

 The mill is a three-circuit hydro-metallurgical cobalt-silver-nickel refinery that was commissioned in 1996.
 Before being mothballed in 2015, it produced a cobalt carbonate, a nickel carbonate and silver doré.